 In the majority of societies children live near their parents and support them, often operating a joint economy and one social unit until their parents die.
 They never 'leave' psychologically or socially.
 This is very different from what we find in these letters.
 From the first desperation of loneliness of my mother's poem 'First Parting', when she was aware that the school uniforms and entry into my kindergarten, and then even more so when I went to boarding schools, meant that I was becoming a separate and independent person.
-My mother even rails against this in the first months of my life in 'First Illness'.
+My mother even rails against this in the first months of my life in her poem 'First Illness' where she feels angry with the nurses who take me away from her -